Flame: Simplifying Topology Extension in Federated Learning: Introduction

 A recent effort, FedML~\cite{fedml}, offers client-server architecture-based abstraction to improve extensibility.
 This abstraction provides improved expressiveness compared to other frameworks and enables a few templatized deployments.
 However, it quickly becomes difficult to support scenarios where FL components don't fit as either client or server.
 A canonical example is architectures in \cite{papaya,fl_at_scale} where there exist diverse interactions among aggregator, selector and coordinator; classifying them as either client or server gets complicated.
 Therefore, extending and evolving the deployment scenarios supported by FedML, demands intrusive changes in its codebase, and poses limitations to the flexibility supported by the framework.

-To overcome the limitations of current systems and to enable support for FLOps, \sys introduces a new abstraction called the \textit{Topology Abstraction Graph (TAG)}.
-This abstraction enables explicit customization of individual components in the system and supports heterogeneity and hybrid designs without requiring modifications to the core system components.
-The higher level {\em TAG} abstraction allows for flexible expression of how these components combine and how they are deployed. \sys also provides thin integration interfaces that allow for integration with compute infrastructure and dataset providers, enabling support for different resource orchestrators and heterogeneous deployment platforms.
-This allows \sys to decouple compute and data management such that a pool of compute resources can be registered independently of data registration, and data can be linked to the pool instead of a single static compute.
-The actual coupling of compute and data occurs at deployment time.
+In response, we present {\bf \sys}, \textit{a new system that provides flexibility of the topology configuration of distributed FL applications around the specifics of a particular deployment context, and is easily extensible to support new FL architectures and algorithms}.
+To achieve this, \sys introduces a new abstraction called \textit{Topology Abstraction Graph (TAG)}.
+This abstraction enables explicit customization of individual components in the system and supports various designs without requiring modifications to the core system components.
+The higher level {\em TAG} abstraction allows for flexible expression of how these components combine and how they are deployed. \sys also provides interfaces to describe and integrate with different compute infrastructure and dataset providers.
+This enables support for different resource orchestrators and heterogeneous deployment platforms, as well as to specify and enforce different deployment constraints in terms of data and compute coupling.

-The modular design of \sys allows participants to express their deployment in a compact TAG representation, provide the machine learning code for the respective roles and select a communication backend. \sys then expands the TAG to map its physical deployment, using information about the properties of the registered nodes and available datasets in the system.
-The abstract representation supported by \sys allows the users to update their topology by merely updating the TAG graph and providing definitions for any new roles or channel protocols, without modifications to the core library (\secref{s:extend_topo}).
-In \secref{s:flexible_backend}, we demonstrate the benefits of \sys's flexibility.
-As presented in \tref{tbl:flframework_comparison} in the appendix, \sys's flexibility and extensibility offer a variety of topologies and mechanisms.
+The APIs of \sys allow users to express their deployment in a compact TAG representation, provide the machine learning code for the respective roles and select a communication backend.
+With the APIs, users can extend their use cases easily (\secref{s:extend_topo}). \sys then expands the TAG to map its physical deployment, using information registered with the system about the properties of nodes and datasets.
+In \secref{s:flexible_backend}, we demonstrate how users can leverage \sys's flexible backend to adapt to their deployment environment or use cases.
+The abstract representation supported by \sys allows the users to update their topology by merely updating the TAG graph and providing definitions for any new roles or channel protocols, without changes in the core library.
 Therefore, users can easily switch from one mechanism/topology to another (\secref{subsec:topo_transformation}).
-We release \sys as an open source project\footnote{https://github.com/cisco-open/flame}, which can facilitate the development of new FL methodologies.
+In \secref{subsec:sys_comparision}, we compare \sys with other frameworks and showcase that \sys supports a variety of topologies which cannot be easily supported by others. \sys is released as an open source project\footnote{\url{https://github.com/cisco-open/flame}}, and its flexibility and extensibility offer a variety of topologies and mechanisms, and can facilitate the development of new FL methodologies.